bluelibs/bluelibs/packages/x/BLUEPRINT.md

 });
 ```

-If you understand how nova works, it should be straight forward to understand how these links are described.
+If you understand how Nova works, it should be straight forward to understand how these links are described.

 Keep in mind, once a link is generated, it won't be able to properly update it.
 We do not override the `.links.ts` file.
 So if, let's say you want to change `post` link from `Comments` to `isMany: true`, this change won't be present in the generated code, you'll have to manually do it, or delete the file.

 There are many reasons for this, one is the fact that Nova offers a lot of complex additional features to linking data such as Filtered Links and as with reducers we don't want to gobble up the blueprint, we believe this is a reasonable limitation.
 If you add additional links they will be ofcourse added.

-For shorthand reasons, you can also add the field directly inside the relation:
+You can customise the fields for storing such data if you wish:

 ```ts
 collection({